Registration Requirements Tool

 JUMP TO REGISTRATION REQUIREMENTS

-Until EUDAMED (the EU medical device database) is fully functional, the requirements under the old Directives (MDD/AIMDD/IVDD) continue to apply.
-Brexit and the withdrawal of Switzerland from the European Single Market for medical devices further complicate the registration process.
+Until EUDAMED is fully functional, the requirements under the old Directives (MDD/AIMDD/IVDD) continue to apply.
+Brexit and the withdrawal of Switzerland from the European Single Market for medical devices further complicate the process.

 Our tool helps you keep track of the medical device registration process across 33 countries.

-• Confirms if a local registration is needed in the EU-27, Iceland, Liechtenstein, Norway, Turkey, the United Kingdom (England, Scotland, Wales, and Northern Ireland), or Switzerland
+• Confirms if a local registration is needed in the European Single Market, the United Kingdom (UK) and Switzerland

 • Outlines the submission process, including who can submit, how to submit, what to include in the application, and when you can begin marketing the device